 To model parties' winning probabilities and vote shares as a function of the set of candidates running, we consider the individual decisions made by a continuum of voters.
-We assume expressive voting with a flexible specification of voter preferences over candidates' characteristics (Ujhelyi, Chatterjee and Szabó (2021) - USC (2021) from now on).
+We assume expressive voting with a flexible specification of voter preferences over candidates' characteristics (Ujhelyi et al. (2021) - USC (2021) from now on).